aws/iot-atlas/content/designs/telemetry/_index.md

   - &#8230; when the device is **already registered** with the new region and it already has the proper credentials, the device starts sending messages as if the new endpoint is the default.
   - &#8230; when the device is **not registered** with the new region, the device will need to complete a [device bootstrap]({{< ref "/designs/device_bootstrap" >}}) with the new regional endpoint.

-#### How do a device's resources influence the approach to the communication of sensed data?

-Option: Resource considerations of MQTT – `needs a prescriptive answer`
-Option: Resource considerations of WebSocket – `needs a prescriptive answer`
-Option: Resource constrained devices may require use of a Device Gateway  – `needs a prescriptive answer`

 #### How can messages be stored and available for future replay in the IoT solution?